 I-Teams consist of GIS policy-makers who develop strategic plans about the production and stewardship of geospatial data.
 The GIS Development I-Team Plan provides support to organizations in the State within the executive and legislatives branches.
 With assistance from the State GIS Coordinator, WVGISTC will lead the development of a comprehensive West Virginia GIS Development Plan to highlight spatial data as a strategic asset.
 A primary focus of West Virginia I-Teams is to oversee the development and maintenance of the base layers mentioned above.
 In February 2003, WVGISTC and the State GIS Coordinator invited cooperators to a WV Framework Layer Coordination Meeting to secure funding and technical services to enhance geospatial data sets generated by the WV Statewide Addressing and Mapping Board (WVSAMB), and to integrate new, standards-based geospatial base layers as part of the National Spatial Data Infrastructure (NSDI) at a minimum statewide scale of 1:4800 (1 inch equals 400 feet).
-This 'next generation' statewide geospatial dataset will constitute the 'West Virginia Framework.'
+These 'next generation' statewide geospatial datasets will constitute the 'West Virginia Spatial Framework' or digital base map for the State.